toxtli/testweb/empowerment.md

   with it, resulting in enhanced performance.

 well_being_1 : |
-  he ability of artificial intelligence to assist people in comprehending and adapting to new ways of life is one manner in which AI contributes to the well-being of humans.
+  The ability of artificial intelligence to assist people in comprehending and adapting to new ways of life is one manner in which AI contributes to the well-being of humans.
   This has the potential to assist enhance the overall quality of life for people,